Avanade/Beef/src/Beef.Core/README.md

 ### EntityBaseCollection

-The [`EntityBaseCollection`](./Entities/EntityBaseCollection.cs) encapsulates an [`ObservableCollection<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1) to provide the base class for all entity collection enabling a consistent and rich experience.
+The [`EntityBaseCollection`](./Entities/EntityBaseCollection.cs) encapsulates an [`ObservableCollection<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1) to provide the base class for all entity collections enabling a consistent and rich experience.

 <br/>